cuiyongbo/hello-world/my_wiki/camera_glossary/camera_terminology.rst

 | Definition: Focal is used to describe something that is very important.
 | Usage: Now Shanghai is a great metropolis and one of the focal centres of the Far East.
 |
+| brokeh
+| Definition: the visual quality of the out-of-focus areas of an image, especially as rendered by a particular lens.
+|

 Aperture ring - 光圈环